darrinjmajocha/room-checks/README.md

 2. Open **Settings → Pages**.
 3. Choose the branch that contains these files and set the site source to the repository root.
 4. Visit the generated GitHub Pages URL on a phone.

+## Seeing the latest deployed version

+After merging or pushing changes, GitHub Pages usually republishes the site automatically within a few minutes.
+If the GitHub Pages URL still shows an old version on your phone:

+1. Confirm the changes are merged or pushed to the branch configured under **Settings → Pages**.
+2. Wait a few minutes, then fully close and reopen the browser tab.
+3. Refresh the page once while online so the service worker can download the newest files.
+4. If it still looks stale, clear website data for the GitHub Pages URL or remove and re-add the home-screen app shortcut.

+Saved room-check entries are stored separately in `localStorage`, so clearing website data removes saved draft/entry data from that device.

 ## Updating dorm/building names